 Module Manager Mari-Jose Weijerman m.j.weijerman@hhs.nl Entry Requirements A good command of English (reading level C1 CEFRL) is essential to do well in the course.
 No legal background is required but a 'feel' for legal material is likely to be an asset.
 Method Teaching will be mainly by means of participatory workshops and seminars, although there may be mini lectures from time to time where the need arises.
 Assessment Group case assignment (presentation + essay) Comprehensive final exam (written) Individual paper (essay) resit in TERM 4/June Course Material Jan Klabbers (2020), International Law , (2nd ed.), Cambridge University Press.
 Course Outline The objective of this course is to provide students with legal and generic knowledge on Public International Law (PIL).
 Relations between states are governed by the policies of international law; critical knowledge of international law therefor represents an indispensable precondition for the understanding of complex relations on the international stage.
 PIL consists of rules and principles of general application dealing with the conduct of states and of international organizations and with their relations inter se as well as with some of their relations with persons, whether natural or juridical.
 It is concerned with questions such as the settlement of disputes by peaceful means, legal restraints on the use of force in international relations, title to territory and diplomatic relations.
 In this context, this module places special emphasis on the relationships between these areas of international law within the UN system.
-The module also provides a basic introduction of the specific fields of international Humanitarian Law and International Criminal Law.
-The historical foundations of IHL/ICL will be explained.
-The key principles of international humanitarian law as well as the current challenges will be discussed.
-Furthermore, the role of the courts and tribunals in the field of ICL will be explored and we will look into the core crimes and the Rome statute of the ICC.
 Course Outline Upon successful completion on the course, students will be able to: Have knowledge and understanding of the function, sources, and major principles of IL (excluding the area of Human Rights &amp; International Criminal Law).
 Understand the making of treaties and their importance in international relations.
 Appreciate the possibilities and limitations of international dispute resolution.
 Be able to deal with problems that have international legal implications: territory, law of the sea, state responsibility and the use of force.
 Be able to deal with problems that have international legal implications: analyse problem questions; set out the fundamental principles involved in the questions; apply those principles and show an awareness of alternative arguments.
 Have knowledge of the structure and powers of the main institutions involved in the field of PIL and the resolution of disputes.

-- Explain the historical foundations and fundamental principles of IHL. - Discuss the role of courts and tribunals active in the field of ICL.
+• Explain the historica l foundations and fundamental principles of IHL.
+Explain the motoriou rioanaaaono and fanadinonia

+• Discuss the role of courts and tribunals active in the field of ICL.